elshaw82/100daysofcode/README.md

 **Thoughts**:  Keep thinking about a quote from Wes Bos: "Being able to make your ideas is a super power."
 It really is!

 **Link(s) to work* (Animated Toaster)[https://codepen.io/elshaw82/full/XWXaBpr]

+## Day 65: June 28 2020

+**Today's Progress**: I created a countdown to Primavera Sound 2021.
+It was a little more complicated than I expected but I got there in the end and it was the perfect project to use the modulus operator.

+**Thoughts**:  Fun to make something that I can actually use.

+**Link(s) to work* (Primavera Sound 2021 Countdown)[https://codepen.io/elshaw82/full/YzwrqBX]

+## Day 66: June 29 2020

+**Today's Progress**: I was all geared up to make a cocktail finder using another API, but once I had set up the page I started getting frustrated with the design and then confused myself trying to set up the API.
+I know in a couple of days when I come back to it I'll see the problem immediately.

+Instead I created a little toggle slider button.
+Trying not to be disheartened about hitting a bit of a JavaScript wall today...it's been a while.

+**Thoughts**:  Back to it tomorrow.

+**Link(s) to work* (Toggle Slider)[https://codepen.io/elshaw82/full/XWXexWe]